 Your Company's Board is duly constituted and is in compliance with the requirements of the Companies Act, 2013, the Listing Regulations and provisions of the Articles of Association of the Company.
-During the year under review, a total of four Meetings of the Board of Directors and four meetings of Audit Committee held and details of Meetings held during the financial year 2019-20 have been provided in the Corporate Governance Report which forms part of this Annual Report.
+During the year under review, a total of five Meetings of the Board of Directors and four meetings of Audit Committee held and details of Meetings held during the financial year 2020-21 have been provided in the Corporate Governance Report which forms part of this Annual Report.

-Mr. Sadruddin Jiwani and Dr. Akbar Virani, the Directors of the Company shall retire by rotation at the forthcoming Annual General Meeting and offer themselves for re-appointment.
+Mrs. Shahnaz A. Dawoodani and Mr. Husen Somjee, the Directors of the Company shall retire by rotation at the forthcoming Annual General Meeting and offer themselves for re-appointment.
+Mr. Suresh John, Chairman of the Company had resigned with effect from 19-12-2020.
+Mr. Avinash Jhaveri has been appointed as Independent Director with effect from 13-02-2021.
+Mr. Avinash Jhaveri designated as Chairman of the Board of Directors.
+Mr. Sadruddin Jiwani vacated the office of Director with effect from 30th June 2021 under the provisions of Section 167(1)(b) of the Companies Act, 2013.
 Brief profile along with necessary disclosures of retiring Directors has been annexed to the Notice convening the ensuing AGM and forms an integral part of this Annual Report.

-Your Board recommends re-appointment of Mr. Sadruddin Jiwani and Dr. Akbar Virani as Directors liable to retire by rotation.
+Your Board recommends re-appointment of Mrs. Shahnaz A. Dawoodani and Mr. Husen Somjee as Directors liable to retire by rotation.